yuen33/blender-light-studio/README.md

   - Each light can have different light texture
   - Toggle lights
   - Isolate light
-  - Protected by accidental deletes (Use "Delete Light" button instead)
-  - Lights are selectable to use render layers
+  - Lights are selectable to use with render layers

 ## Written by
   - LeoMoon Studios